nicovdkolk/standalone_models/engine_and_propeller_models.md

 - It outlines system-level coupling via `solve_forward_operating_point` and `solve_backward_operating_point`, which enforce force and torque balance to determine quasi-static operating points.

 - It integrates **fuel modelling** (LHV, density, SFOC) and **dual-fuel/pilot fuel** behaviour at the engine boundary, without changing the mechanical and hydrodynamic structure of the model.

-The detailed numerical algorithms and data structures are implemented elsewhere; this document is intended as a stable, shared reference for both modelling and software design discussions.